It's time to rethink "rec center."

-It was an unpopular move, one the Grand Prairie city council protested in court, the reports add.
+It was an unpopular move, one the Grand Prairie City Council protested in court, the reports add.
 Epic Waters will finally correct that loss, Jensen says, as his ambitious vision for the area continues to take shape.

 Over the next year, Grand Prairie will have what he calls a "big honking fitness center" in The Epic, a multi-use facility that features a professional recording studio, a test kitchen for culinary arts and a "listening room" style venue modeled after Dallas' Kessler Theater.
 As with Epic Waters and other traditional recreation centers, admission for classes, performances, room reservations and facility use will vary, depending on membership and other variables.

 The Epic is set to open in May, following the opening of the Grand Lawn Amphitheater, an outdoor performing arts venue that will seat up to 10,000 people.
 The amphitheater is set to open during a festival called The Big Event on March 24.
-In the fall, the city plans to open Texas' largest all-abilities playground called PlayGrand Adventures, which will also be located within EpicCentral and will be free to the public.
+In the fall, the city plans to open Texas' largest all-abilities playground called PlayGrand Adventures, which will also be within EpicCentral and will be free to the public.

-When funds allow, Jensen also hopes to open Epic X, an extreme sports facility.
-But that one remains more dream than reality at this point.
+When funds allow, Jensen also hopes to open Epic X, an extreme sports facility, but that one remains more dream than reality at this point.

-But, the mayor seems to have a knack for causing such lofty plans to materialize.
+However, the mayor seems to have a knack for causing such lofty plans to materialize.

-When he noted that the city was close to paying off baseball fields and the Summit rec center, he saw an opportunity to combine and redirect sales taxes that were no longer needed for those projects toward Epic Waters -- a proposal, he says, residents enthusiastically approved.
+When he noted that the city was close to paying off baseball fields and the Summit rec center, he saw an opportunity to combine and redirect sales taxes that were no longer needed for those projects toward Epic Waters -- a proposal, he says, that residents enthusiastically approved.

 When indoor-outdoor water park Epic Waters opens on Friday, Jan.
 12 at 5 p.m., the first 50 guests will receive a free year pass.
 The next 50 will receive a $100 Epic Waters gift card.
 Lines may form as early as 8 a.m. on Friday; there will be a parking lot party vibe during the wait, according to director of sales Eric Arthur.
 Epic Waters is located at 2970 Epic Place in Grand Prairie.